Need advice about a bat roost?

-Bat Conservation Ireland (Caomhantas Ialtog na hEireann) is a Company Limited by Guarantee with Charitable Tax Exemption status.
-It is dedicated to the conservation of Ireland's bats.
-We promote this by disseminating educational materials, giving talks and leading bat walks, carrying out nationwide surveys and monitoring of bats, acting as an umbrella group for the local bat groups and providing a central repository for bat records.
+Bat Conservation Ireland (Caomhantas Ialtog na hEireann) is a Charity dedicated to the conservation of Ireland's bats.
+We promote conservation of bats by disseminating educational materials, giving talks and leading bat walks, carrying out nationwide surveys and monitoring of bats, acting as an umbrella group for the local bat groups and providing a central repository for bat records.